OctopusDeploy/blog/blog/2022-q3/what-is-cloud-orchestration/index.md

 ## Benefits of Cloud Orchestration

-Cloud orchestration and automation allow developers to automate every part of their cloud solution.
-Orchestration and automation lead to:
+Cloud orchestration allows developers to automate every part of their cloud solution.
+Cloud orchestration leads to:

 - Increased efficiency
 - Cost reductions